Acupuncture for urinary incontinence

 Symptoms of urinary incontinence include an overactive bladder, urinary leakage and finding it difficult to hold urine inside.

-It's important to do pelvic floor muscle exercises every day to strengthen urinary control.
+It's important to do pelvic floor muscle training every day to strengthen urinary control.

 - Reduce stress for stress incontinence type